-SearchCIO.com's inaugural tweet jam fostered a discussion among @searchCIO followers, editors and writers about the future of the data center, including whether we should be calling
+SearchCIO.com's inaugural tweet jam fostered a discussion among @searchCIO followers, editors and writers about the future of the data center, including whether we should be calling the data center the "cloud center" and how mobile and bring your own device (BYOD) trends are shifting infrastructure strategies.

 The final topic up for debate was, "What green information technology efforts will shape the data center of the future?"
 Participants weighed in with the following tweets: